Once nodes and edges are in place, you compile the graph and register it.Documentation Index

 Minimal end-to-end wiring

-A completeserver/src/index.ts using @modelcontextprotocol/sdk looks like this:
+A completeserver/src/app.ts looks like this:

 Debugging a compiled flow